fasttime/JScrewIt/README.md

 <dt><code>options.features</code></dt>
 <dd>
-A string or array of strings specifying the feature(s) available on the engine that evaluates the encoded output.
+Specifies the features available on the engines that evaluate the encoded output.
+This parameter should be a <code>Feature</code> object, a string naming a predefined feature, an array of compatible features, or <code>unefined</code>.
-If this parameter is an empty array or <code>undefined</code>, <code>DEFAULT</code> is assumed: this ensures maximum compatibility but also generates the largest code.
+If this parameter is an empty array or <code>undefined</code>, <code>Feature.DEFAULT</code> is
+assumed: this ensures maximum compatibility but also generates the largest code.
-To generate shorter code, specify some features.</dd>
+To generate shorter code, specify all features available on all target engines explicitly.</dd>

 <dt><code>options.wrapWith</code></dt>
 <dd>